 - Do you want more audience for your book?

-- Do you want to share insights and knowledge with like-minded individuals and maybe get an inspiration for your next book?
+- Do you want to share insights and knowledge with like-minded people and maybe get some inspiration for your next book?

 - Do you want to improve your online visibility and attract new opportunities effortlessly?